dwyl/mvp/BUILDIT.md

-If we don't add this attribute if we attempt to insert or to get one of the `item_tag` value from the database, the query will fail as the schema will try to retreive the non existent `id` column.
+If we don't add this attribute if we attempt to insert or to get one of the `item_tag` value from the database, the query will fail as the schema will try to retrieve the non existent `id` column.

 We also use the `belongs_to` function to define the association with the `Item` and